heyman/jquery-draggable-touch/README.rst

             console.log("drag started on:", this, "at position:", pos);
         })
         .bind("dragend", function(event, pos) {
-            console.log("drag ended on:", this, "at position:", post);
+            console.log("drag ended on:", this, "at position:", pos);
         });

 ::